phanindra-max/weapon-detector/README.md

 ### Now you are ready to run the code🤘🏻😎 and will recieve email if any danger/threat detected.
 ________________________________________

+- Feel free to raise an isssue if you've found any.
+- For any doubts/queries, you can raise an issue too or reach out to me directly on [Twitter](https://twitter.com/Phanind52024538)

 ## “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.” – Martin Fowler